-Windows calculator progam embedded in a screenshot of itself, 2012
+Windows calculator progam embedded in a screenshot of itself

-Here the program calc.exe, the most popular digital calculator used worldwide, is steganographically embedded in a screenshot of itself.
+Here the program calc.exe, the most used digital calculator used worldwide (at the time of writing), is steganographically embedded in a screenshot of itself.
 The image of the program contains the program.

-Clicking on the below screenshot will give you the (enlarged) 4096x4096 pixel image in which the program calc.exe is embedded:
+Clicking here will give you the (enlarged) 4096x4096 pixel image in which the program calc.exe is embedded.